anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 1. Game Icon added
 2. Window size is now fixed (does not extend to full screen).
 3. Exit button added - closes window and exits program.
-4. Incorporated an "About" button - has how to play instructions.
+4. About button - has how to play instructions.
-5. Load button is functioning - allows saved game progress to be resumed.
 6. Separate start screen with game menu implemented.

-DO THESE COUNT AS FEATURES:
+7. Invert blocks - if the paddle touches this bonus, the paddle's controls reverse.

+REFACTORING ACTUALLY - ADD TO MODIFIED CLASSES
 7. Speed of the ball doubled
 8. Better ball-block collision detection (previous code allowed ball to move behind blocks)
+5. Load button is functioning - allows saved game progress to be resumed.

 Features Implemented but Not Working Properly: